 Starting out in the insurance supervision team, Ana Teresa immediately took to the work.
 ‘From the beginning, I felt that I was doing some good.
 At the heart of the work, was the fact that we were making the industry safer for policyholders and contributing to creating a more positive image for the industry.’

-A decision within the authority to increase its focus on international issues, in particular the development of European and international approaches to supervision, led to a move to the international team.
+A decision within the authority to increase its focus on international issues, in particular the development of European and international approaches to supervision, led to a move the international team.

 ‘It was an exciting time.
 Solvency II was in its embryonic stages and the consensus was that effective regulation – and supervision – had to encompass governance and risk management.’